 Yes, chess.
-I suspect after watching the Queen’s Gambit on Netflix, a good few people will be looking at a chessboard for Christmas this year on the off-chance they have a ‘gift’.
+I suspect after watching the Queen’s Gambit on Netflix, a good few people will be looking at a chessboard for Christmas this year on the off chance they have the ‘gift’.

 It is what it sounds like, a battle of buildings on a chessboard.
 Same game, different pieces.
 So the famed skyscrapers of New York come up against the likes of Big Ben, There London Eye, The Shard and Canary Wharf.
 A board included too, naturally. £110 if you fancy chess over the festive period – or know someone who might.